Frederick Taylor biography and theory

 Frederick Taylor was educated early by his mother.
 He studied for two years in France and Germany and travelled Europe for 18 months.

-After six months he left his apprenticeship and represented a group of New England machine-tool manufacturers at Philadelphia’s centennial exposition.
+After six months he left his apprenticeship within this industrial management company and represented a group of New England machine-tool manufacturers at Philadelphia’s centennial exposition.
 Frederick Taylor finished his four-year apprenticeship and in 1878 became a machine-shop labourer at Midvale Steel Works.

 At Midvale, he was quickly promoted to time clerk, journeyman machinist, gang boss over the lathe hands, machine shop foreman, research director, and finally chief engineer of the works.
-Taylor’s fast promotions reflected not only his talent but also his family’s relationship with Edward Clark, part owner of Midvale Steel.
+His fast promotions reflected not only his talent within industrial management but also his family’s relationship with Edward Clark, part owner of Midvale Steel.

 Early on at Midvale, working as a labourer and machinist, Frederick Taylor recognized that workmen were not working their machines, or themselves, nearly as hard as they could and that this resulted in high labour costs for the company.

 When Frederick Taylor became a foreman he expected more output from the workmen.
-In order to determine how much work should properly be expected, he began to study and analyse the productivity of both the men and the machines.
+In order to determine how much work should properly be expected, he began to study and analyse the industrial engineering productivity of the managers and workers and the machines.
 His focus on the human component of production Taylor labelled scientific management.

-Frederick Taylor became a student of Stevens Institute of Technology, studying via correspondence and obtaining a degree in mechanical engineering in 1883.
+Frederick Taylor became a student of Stevens institute of technology, studying via correspondence and obtaining a degree in mechanical and industrial engineering in 1883.

-From 1890 until 1893 Frederick Taylor worked as a general manager and a consulting engineer to management for the Manufacturing Investment Company of Philadelphia, a company that operated large paper mills in Maine and Wisconsin.
+From 1890 until 1893 he worked as a general manager and a consulting engineer to management for the Manufacturing Investment Company of Philadelphia, a company that operated large paper mills in Maine and Wisconsin.
 He spent time as a plant manager in Maine.

 After leaving Bethlehem Steel, Frederick Taylor focused the rest of his career on publicly promoting his management and machining methods through lecturing, writing, and consulting.
 In 1910, owing to the Eastern Rate Case, Frederick Winslow Taylor and his Scientific Management methodologies become famous worldwide.